flutter/website/src/docs/cookbook/animation/physics-simulation.md

 3. Animate the widget

-4. Calculate the velocity to simulate a spring
+4. Calculate the velocity to simulate a springing motion

 # Step 1: Set up an animation controller

-Start with a stateful widget called `DraggableCard` that aligns itself in the center of a `Stack` widget:
+Start with a stateful widget called `DraggableCard`:

 ```